canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q4/QuestionText.md

 You need to add the following items:

 - Constructor:
-    - Create a constructor that initializes these attributes in that order.
-Also, if the input for volume is negative it should be initialized 0.
+    - Create a constructor that initializes the **volume** and **quality** attributes in that order.
+      This constructor should be visible from another class.
+Also, if the input for volume is negative, it should instead be initialized 0.